esneider/indy/README.md

 optional arguments:
-  -h, --help           show this help message and exit
+  -h, --help           show this help message and exit --passphrase <pass>  optional secret phrase necessary to decode the mnemonic

 sweep transaction:
   --address <address>  craft a transaction sending all funds to this address